The future of work is here.

 One of the biggest benefits of AI in the content marketing world, is that it can analyze huge amounts of data extremely quickly.
 Unlike human beings, bots have the potential to scan through tons of data in seconds, interpreting meaningless words, and transforming them into insights that marketing teams can use.
 With the right AI, you can learn how to adjust your marketing campaigns to suit different segments of your target audience.

-There are even AI and automation tools that can automatically deliver the right dynamic content in an ad depending on the profile of the person who appears on a website!
+There are even AI and content automation tools that can automatically deliver the right dynamic content in an ad depending on the profile of the person who appears on a website!

 4. Efficient Publishing